jennynguyen303/jennynguyen303.github.io/README.md

 # Civil engineering student exploring ideas across disciplines

-I enjoy exploring ideas across engineering, business, finance, and whatever else happens to capture my attention.
+I enjoy exploring ideas across engineering, business, finance, and anything else that happens to capture my attention.
 This website serves as a home for projects, writing, and ideas that I've explored along the way.
 Some are academic, some are personal, and some started as nothing more than a question I wanted to answer.

 Thanks for stopping by.